 In Colorado, there are two types of clemency:

-The Clemency Coordinator will seek input from the district attorney, the judge who presided over the case, and the attorney who prosecuted the case.
+The state’s Clemency Coordinator will seek input from the district attorney, the judge who presided over the case, and the attorney who prosecuted the case.
 The Clemency Coordinator will also seek input from the victim.
 Once this is complete, the packet is reviewed by the clemency board, which makes recommendations on the merits of each application.
-The Governor then makes a final decision to grant, deny, table (postpone consideration) or take no action concerning the request.
+The governor then makes a final decision to grant, deny, table (postpone consideration) or take no action concerning the request.